memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 $ west build -d ../build
 ```

-Alternatively, we can use [West's own build configuration options](https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html#configuration-options) to fix the board in the executing terminal.
+Alternatively, we can use [West's build configuration options](https://docs.zephyrproject.org/latest/develop/west/build-flash-debug.html#configuration-options) to fix the board in the executing terminal.
 These options are similar to environment variables but are configuration options _only_ relevant to West.
 We can list the current West configuration options using `west config -l`:

 ```bash
 $ west config -l